Travel highlights Europe Great Wall of China (World Heritage) Asia America Bus safari in Kruger National Park Africa

 Infectious diseases: Before travelling to India, please consult a medical outreach clinic or a travel medic for information on possible infectious diseases.

-Malaria: With the exception of higher altitudes above approx. 1500 metres, a medium risk of transmission of malaria prevails in India all year round, with cases increasing during the monsoon period in particular.
+Malaria: With the exception of higher altitudes above approx. 1640 yd, a medium risk of transmission of malaria prevails in India all year round, with cases increasing during the monsoon period in particular.
 Nor are India‘s major cities exempt from this risk: an increase in cases of malaria has been recorded in recent years in Mumbai and New Delhi in particular.
 Symptoms may occur weeks to months after your trip and are caused by a bite by the blood-sucking anopheles mosquito which is nocturnal.
 If a fever arises during this time, it is necessary to inform the attending physician of your stay in a malarial area.

 Medication and personal adjustment thereof should be discussed with a specialist in tropical/travel medicine prior to ingestion.
 You are advised to take sufficient supplies of medicine with you for so-called emergency treatment although the administration of preventive medicine is not generally recommended.
 In India, there is also the risk of purchasing counterfeit drugs.
 Owing to the infection risks associated with mosquitoes, all travellers are advised to